spacetelescope/wfc3tools/docs/wfc3tools/wf3cte.rst

         4  CPROF         1 ImageHDU        33   (999, 100)   float32

-The first extension lists the charge-trap levels, the columns are respectively the trap number, the charge-packet size it applies to (in electrons), and the size of the trap (also in electrons), and a description.
+The first extension lists the charge-trap levels, the columns are respectively the trap number, the charge-packet size it applies to (in electrons), the size of the trap (in electrons), and a description.

 The second extension contains the CTE scalings as a function of column number.
 There are 6 columns, each with 8412 elements.
 The first column contains the integer column number in the amp readout-aligned large array.
 The other columns contain the CTE scaling appropriate for that column at the 512th, 1024th, 1536th, and 2048th rows, respectively.
 The final column provides a description.